Why Small to Mid-size Nonprofits Are Turning to Fractional Fundraising

 Yes!
 But hiring the right kind of fundraising help matters.

 Sarah’s nonprofit made a common mistake.
-They thought fundraising was about tasks—like grant writing, event planning, and asks.
-But effective fundraising is about building a fundable narrative, as well as the relational capital and systems to generate sustainable revenue.
+They thought fundraising was about tasks, like grant writing, event planning, and asks.
+But effective fundraising is about building a fundable narrative, as well as the relational capital to generate sustainable revenue.

-This is why many nonprofits hire inexperienced fundraisers and end up worse off.
+This is why hiring an inexperienced fundraisers can lead an organization to being worse off.
 Inexperienced fundraisers need supervision, training, and time the organization doesn’t have.
 They lack the strategic insight to drive real growth.
 And worst of all, most leave within 18 months, forcing nonprofits to start all over again.

 If you want experienced fundraising help without hiring full-time, fractional fundraising is an excellent, strategic alternative.